gchq/stroom-docs/content/en/docs/install-guide/stroom-app-install.md

+---
+title: "Stroom 5 Installation"
+linkTitle: "Stroom 5 Installation"
+#weight:
+date: 2021-08-20
+tags:
+description: >

+---

+{{% page-warning %}}
-> *NOTE* This document was written for stroom v4/5.
+This document was written for stroom v4/5.
 It is not applicable for v6+.

-# Stroom Install
+{{% /page-warning %}}

 ## Prerequisites